 So much of our lives are shaped by the actions of others—and this is especially true during childhood and adolescence.
 However, whether we choose to admit it or not, we always have control over being kind.

 At our school, we stress to all of our students that each of their actions is a choice and that ultimately our school community is a product of their choices.
-When students act with kindness in the forefront of their minds, the effect in our community is massive.
+If we foster kindness in tweens, then students act with kindness in the forefront of their minds, and the effect in our community is massive.

 2. Kindness should be both forward-looking and reflective.

 Pre-adolescent brains are primed to be high performing emotionally, but less developed on the decision-making front.
-Having regular conversations about kindness can equip children with strategies for better decision-making when emotions are running high.
+Having regular conversations that foster kindness in tweens can equip children with strategies for better decision-making when emotions are running high.
 Car rides home from school or dinner time are perfect opportunities for families to talk.

 Engage in some “what-if” conversations about how we ought to respond to certain people or behaviors.
 Much like fire drills when there is not a crisis, discussing hypothetical opportunities for kindness can produce better outcomes later in those moments when tensions run high.